elschroder/babel_node/README.md

-# babel_node
-Future website for Babel Punto de Encuentro Foundation
+# Babel Punto de Encuentro Foundation
+  A Barcelona based Foundation that intervines in the neighborhood of Sam Sam in the district of Diamaguène-SICAP Mbao Pikine city, Senegal.
+  Also it works locally with immigrant integration with a variety of projects.